Nursing and Midwifery students engage with school pupils at an outreach event

-We are here to help students explore the options available to pursue a career in one of the allied health professions, nursing, midwifery, psychology or social work.
+We are here to help you explore the options available to pursue a career in one of the allied health professions, nursing, midwifery, psychology or social work.
+Explore NHS roles, funding options, and preparation for studying healthcare.

 Please feel free to contact us to request a talk or visit, copies of printed materials or to arrange a visit from Outreach to come and discuss your needs.